======================================================================

 contain niobium often also contain tantalum.
 Examples include

-Columbite-tantalite minerals (the most common species being
+most common species being columbite-(Fe) and tantalite-(Fe)) that are

-pegmatite intrusions, and in alkaline intrusive rocks.
-Less common are
+in alkaline intrusive rocks.
+Less common are the niobates of calcium,

-the niobates of calcium, uranium, thorium and the rare earth elements.
+uranium, thorium and the rare earth elements.
+Examples of such

 niobium have been found associated with carbonatites